 As discussed in prior articles, the federal Fair Labor Standards Act (FLSA) requires workers to pay time and a half for any hours worked past forty in a workweek.
 Many Louisiana employers, particularly in the oil and gas industry, pay workers a flat daily rate, no matter how many hours they actually work.
 Employers may prefer day rates because it simplifies employee timekeeping and payroll.
 However, paying a day rate does not excuse companies from the overtime requirements of the FLSA.
 Employees who are paid by the day must be paid overtime whenever they work more than forty hours in a workweek.

-If an employee works forty or fewer hours in a week, the FLSA does not come into play (so long as the worker receives at least minimum wage).
-However, as soon as the employee works more than forty hours, the employer must calculate and pay overtime premiums – usually one and a half times his regular hourly rate.
+If an employee works forty or fewer hours in a week, the FLSA does not come into play and a flat rate is perfectly acceptable (so long as the worker receives at least minimum wage).
+However, as soon as the employee works more than forty hours, the employer must calculate and pay additional overtime premiums – usually one and a half times his regular hourly rate.
 A worker on a day rate does not have a set “hourly rate,” so the federal regulations explain how overtime must be calculated for these individuals:

 [The employee’s] regular rate is determined totaling all the sums received at such day rates or job rates in the workweek and dividing by the total hours actually worked.
 He is then entitled to extra half-time pay at this rate for all hours worked in excess of 40 in the workweek.